pwmckenna/pwmckenna.github.io/_posts/2012-8-6-making-of-one-hash.md

 Well, that's about it.
 Normal http streaming/downloading from a url that's actually doing torrent downloads for you.
 Pretty cool and hopefully helpful to someone.

-I'd love to hear your thoughts, and if you're a programmer hoping to get started, feed free to drop me a line.
+I'd love to hear your thoughts, and if you're a programmer hoping to get started, feel free to drop me a line.
 I'm happy to help.

 <a href="https://twitter.com/intent/user?screen_name=pwmckenna">@pwmckenna</a>